ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 write.csv(tx2gene, "tx2gene.gencode.v46.csv", row.names = FALSE)
 ```

-[Release 46 (GRCh38.p14) on GENCODE](https://www.gencodegenes.org/human/)'s primary assembly and gene annotation were used to create a transcriptome FASTA file with [GffRead](https://github.com/gpertea/gffread).
+The GENCODE primary assembly and gene annotation files were used to create a transcriptome FASTA file with [GffRead](https://github.com/gpertea/gffread).
 This is used for `salmon quant` alignment-mode (see [issue](https://github.com/COMBINE-lab/salmon/issues/104) for full context):
 ```bash
 # Install gffread
 gffread -w gencode.v46.all_transcripts.fa -g GRCh38.primary_assembly.genome.fa gencode.v46.annotation.gtf
 ```

-[Release 46 (GRCh38.p14) on GENCODE](https://www.gencodegenes.org/human/)'s gene annotation was used to create a JSON that maps gene IDs and gene names for easier readability:
+The GENCODE gene annotation file was used to create a JSON that maps gene IDs and gene names for easier readability:
 ```python
 import json